ModRealms-Network/The-Midnight/GRADLE.md

 ## Building

-To build the Midnight, simply run `./gradlew :build`.
+To build the Midnight, simply run `./gradlew build`.
 It will build `buildSrc` and then all subprojects, and you can find the jar files in the `build/libs` folders of all subprojects after it has built successfully.

 ## Updating the Changelog